geemus/notes/houston_foresight/raw/intro.md

 ## Reading: Blurred Vision (Gardner)

+* Focus Questions from Class
+  * How do we factor uncertainty in our thinking, and how does it hamper thinking?
+  * What is the best strategy for improving forecasts?
 * Look at almost any time period and you'll find people worried about the future and looking back to more certain times.
 * "uncertainty illusion" rightly percieves future an uncertain, yet imagines the past is less so due to hindsight bias.
 * predictability is not binary, there is a continuum. ie number of senior citizens there will be is rather predictable, price of oil much less so.